Optimal quantum reservoir learning in proximity to universality

-Concerning experimental realizations in digital settings, one can imagine a conceptually identical probabilistic setup with random single-qubit Clifford and a set of parameterized conditional gates (tailored to a device's native gate set), using the well-known Cartan decomposition~\cite{varikuti2025impact}.
-Similar to what is done here, the parameterization should allow one to formalize a predictive link between learnability and the joint profile of entangling and nonstabilizing powers of a circuit.
+For experimental realizations, one can imagine a conceptually identical setup with random single-qubit Clifford and parameterized conditional gates (tailored to a device's native gate set), using the well-known Cartan decomposition~\cite{varikuti2025impact}.
+This allows one to formalize a predictive link between learnability and the joint profile of entangling and nonstabilizing powers of a circuit.

-\emph{Acknowledgments}--This work was supported by the European Union and the European Innovation Council through the Horizon Europe project QRC-4-ESP (Grant Agreement No. 101129663), and EU Horizon Europe Quest project (No. 101156088), and the Academy of Finland through its QTF Center of Excellence program (Project No. 312298).
+\textbf{\emph{Acknowledgments.}}---This work was supported by the European Union and the European Innovation Council through the Horizon Europe project QRC-4-ESP (Grant Agreement No. 101129663), and EU Horizon Europe Quest project (No. 10116088), and the Academy of Finland through its QTF Center of Excellence program (Project No. 312298).

+\textbf{\emph{Data and code availability.}}---The codes supporting the findings of this work are openly available~\cite{codes}.
+All data underlying the figures can be reproduced from the released codes.